nib-edit/nib/Readme.md

 const MyEditor = () => <Editor />;
 ```

-Please note that the lib does not works with server side rendering.
+Please note that the lib does not work server side.

 ## Props